ezsystems/commerce-documentation/docs/guide/login_and_registration/login_and_registration_cookbook.md

 <parameter key="security.authentication.listener.form.class">Silversolutions\Bundle\EshopBundle\Service\Security\CustomFormAuthenticationListener</parameter>
 ```

-We have to create different UsernamePasswordToken (using TokenInterface) here.
-We have to add new attribute to the token "customer\_no" .
-This UsernamePasswordToken will be passed to next service in the authentication process.
+A different `UsernamePasswordToken` (using `TokenInterface`) is needed here.
+You must add a new attribute to the `customer_no` token.
+This `UsernamePasswordToken` is passed to the next service in the authentication process.

 ``` php
 $token = new UsernamePasswordToken($username, $password, $this->providerKey);